bmw-software-engineering/trlc/language-reference-manual/LRM.md

 example
 ```

-We can see two tranformations in action here: first the trailing
+We can see two transformations in action here: first the trailing
 whitespace (the trailing newline) is removed providing us with a
 trimmed string.
 Then the common whitespace (three spaces) is removed
 from each line starting from the second.